-Income and expenses are presented on a net basis only when permitted under IFRS, or for gains and losses arising from a group of similar transactions such as in the Group's trading activity.
+Income and expenses are presented on a net basis only when permitted under IFRS, or for gains and losses

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.